ic1618/Microsoft-Project15-ELP/docs/gettingstarted.md

 ```
 and you will see (base) change to (TF2env).

-You are now in the virtual environment in which to [install the necessary python libraries for Custom Vision](#Python-Dependency-installation-for-Yolov4-or-Faster-RCNN).
+You are now in the virtual environment in which to [install the necessary python libraries for Custom Vision](#Python-Dependency-installation-for-Yolov4-or-Faster-R-CNN ).

-### Python Dependency installation for Yolov4 or Faster-RCNN
+### Python Dependency installation for Yolov4 or Faster R-CNN

 We now need to install all the packages needed to make sure the system works as intended, this means installing the correct versions of packages used when developing the system.
 Luckily, this is a very simple process of commands.
-Please ensure you are in your virtual environment by checking for (TF1env), if you see (base) then please refer to the last code block of ["For Yolov4 or Faster-RCNN model"](#For-Yolov4-or-Faster-RCNN-model) to activate the environment.
+Please ensure you are in your virtual environment by checking for (TF1env), if you see (base) then please refer to the last code block of ["For Yolov4 or Faster R-CNN  model"](#For-Yolov4-or-Faster-RCNN-model) to activate the environment.

 To install the packages needed, run the following commands:
 ```